dsouzinator/FMNIST-Neural-Net/README.md

 A Convolution Neural Network to recognize FMNIST Images.
 Created in Keras with Tensorflow backend.

 The dataset can be found [here](https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion)

+To import the dataset you need the file mnist_reader.py that you can download from [here](https://github.com/zalandoresearch/fashion-mnist/tree/master/utils)